Home

 Good question.
 I fear not.

-Whenever people ask me to suggest a coffee maker than doesn't create nasty plastic or rubber smells, I suggest the humble French Press.
+Whenever people ask me to suggest a coffee maker than doesn't create nasty plastic or rubber smells, I suggest the humble French press

 It's beautifully simple and is made from metal and glass only.